-At our discretion, we also may list civil liberties-related events from third party community organizations.
+At our discretion, we also may list civil liberties-related events from third party community organizations, these events do not necessarily represent the positions of the ACLU of Hawaii.
 Details presented are accurate to the best of our knowledge at the time of publication.
 They are subject to change.
 We assume no responsibility for the accuracy of third party events information.
-To request a listing, please email firstname.lastname@example.org.
+To request a listing, please email email@example.com.

 ADA-accessibility: Persons requesting special accommodations should inquire directly with the event sponsors.

 Upcoming Events, 2013

 Sunday, December 15, 2013.
 Bill of Rights Day, marking the 22nd anniversary of the ratification of the Bill of Rights by the states.
 Help the ACLU of Hawaii celebrate by adding your voice to the Bill of Rights Day Haiku Challenge, now thru 12/15/13.
 Visit http://acluhi.org/know-your-rights/bor_hc/ to send your haiku!

 Upcoming Events, 2014

 Monday and Tuesday, May 19 & 20, 2014, Hawaii Convention Center.
 The Center on Disability Studies at the University of Hawaii is proud to sponsor the 30th Pacific Rim International Forum on the Rights of Persons with Disabilities.
 For more information: www.pacrim.hawaii.edu (registration fees apply).